OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 # all durations and times are specified using ISO 8601
 # we don't supports months and years duration since it's ambiguous
 # times are defined as time elapsed since start.
 Even if the attribute is omitted,
-# a scheduled point at the starting point is infered to have departure=start_time
+# a scheduled point at the starting point is inferred to have departure=start_time
 # the "locked" flag is ignored by the backend.
 #
 # To specify signal's state on stop's arrival, you can use the "reception_signal" enum: